Menu Back toSpeakers

 James Buchanan, PharmD

-After entering drug safety at Genentech, Dr. Buchanan created and led drug safety departments at Gilead, Tularik and Nuvelo.
-He next served with BioSoteria as the head of the medical and safety consulting group.
+Dr. James Buchanan is presently an independent drug safety consultant.
+Dr. Buchanan began his industry career at Genentech where he worked for 9 years in the areas of medical information and drug safety.
+He subsequently established the drug safety departments at Gilead, Tularik and Nuvelo.
+Dr. Buchanan next served at BioSoteria as the head of the medical and safety consulting group.
 Dr. Buchanan is currently president of Covilance, LLC, a drug safety consulting service.
-He is also a co-chair for the American Statistical Association Biopharmaceutical Working Group and co-leads the task force developing open-source interactive safety graphics.
+He is also a co-lead of the American Statistical Association Biopharmaceutical Safety Working Group Interactive Safety Graphics taskforce that is developing novel, open-source interactive graphical tools to identify and evaluate safety issues during drug development.

 Cheryl Campbell, MS

-• Associate Director of Executive Operations/Outreach and Communications, OSE,CDER
+Associate Director of Executive Operations/Outreach and Communications, OSE,CDER, FDA, United States

 Cheryl L. Campbell, M.S., joined the Food and Drug Administration in 2001.
 She started at FDA’s Center for Biologic Evaluation and Research (CBER) as a Consumer Safety Officer.
 She was responsible for the regulatory review of FDA applications for in vitro diagnostics.
 In 2007 she joined the Center for Drug Evaluation and Research (CDER), Office of Surveillance and Epidemiology (OSE).
 Currently she is the Associate Director of Outreach and Communications in OSE where she manages and coordinates regulatory policy and communications projects.
 She has a B.A. degree from Temple University, and a M.S. in Regulatory Science from the University of Maryland's School of Pharmacy.